11 Easy Ways to Save Money While Saving the Planet

 Dritsas recommends buying a reusable K-Cup instead of the pricier throwaway options.
 Here are his picks:

-- EkoBrew Refillable K-Cup For Keurig K-Cup Brewers 2 for $9.99 at Kmart
+- EkoBrew Refillable K-Cup For Keurig K-Cup Brewers $9.99 at Staples

 As every new parent knows, diapers are expensive!
 According to an article on What to Expect, using disposable diapers can cost upwards of $600 per year, and that's just for one child!
 If you've got multiple diapered little ones, you're looking at nearly double that cost, if not more.